What BERT is not: Lessons from a new suite of psycholinguistic diagnostics for language models: Datasets

 Finally, because these items are constructed in such a controlled manner, qualitative analysis of models' top predictions can be highly informative about information being applied for prediction.
 We leverage this in our experiments below.

 In all tests, the target word to be predicted falls in the final position of the provided context, which means that these tests should function similarly for either left-to-right or bidirectional LMs.
+Similarly, because these tests require only that a model can produce token probabilities in context, they are equally applicable to the masked LM setting of BERT as to a standard LM.
 In anticipation of testing the BERT model, and to facilitate fair future comparisons with the present results, we filter out items for which the expected word is not in BERT's single-word vocabulary, to ensure that all expected words can be predicted.

 It is important to acknowledge that these are small test sets, due to their origin in psycholinguistic studies.
 However, because these sets have been hand-designed by cognitive scientists to test predictive processing in humans, their value is in the targeted assessment that they provide with respect to information that LMs use in prediction.